mgalvizo/kanban-task-management-web-app-backend/README.md

 ### TASKS

-`GET columns/:columnId/tasks` Get all tasks for a specific column `GET tasks/:id` Get a single task by ID
+`GET lists/:listId/tasks` Get all tasks for a specific list `GET tasks/:id` Get a single task by ID
-`POST columns/:columnId/tasks` Create a new task in a specific column `PATCH tasks/:id` Update a task by ID
+`POST lists/:listId/tasks` Create a new task in a specific list `PATCH tasks/:id` Update a task by ID
 `DELETE tasks/:id` Delete a task by ID